exporl/apex/documentation/examples/index.md

 sound card.
 This is repeated three times.
 The three words are embedded in noise at a certain signal-to-noise ratio.
 In this example the level of the noise is fixed and the level of the word varies.
-At the beginning of the experiment Apex3 queries for the SNR (signal to noise ratio, in dB).
+At the beginning of the experiment APEX 4 queries for the SNR (signal to noise ratio, in dB).
 After having entered this value four figures will appear.
 Press Start to start the experiment and to hear the first stimulus (speech in noise).
 After the experiment has finished the results are written to a